Requirements of funding institutions

 • Data must be managed in accordance with the FAIR data principles.
 FAIR stands for Findable, Accessible, Interoperable, Reusable.

 • A data management plan (DMP) must be drawn up, submitted as a rule six months after the start of the project, and updated at least at the end of the project period.
-The use of the official template is recommended.

 • Research data must be shared openly in repositories unless this is prevented by legal, copyright, ethical, contractual, or similar obstacles.
 Unlike Horizon 2020, the EU requires a CC0 or CC-BY license (or equivalent).